 - an ability to function on multi-disciplinary teams.

 - an ability to identify, formulate, and solve engineering problems.

 - an understanding of professional and ethical responsibility.

 - the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.

 - a recognition for the need for, and the ability to engage in life-long (independent) learning.

 - an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 Current enrollment for Electrical Engineering is 146, with 17 graduates in 2014-15.
 Please refer to the Institutional Research Office for official information on past enrollment and graduation data.

-The curriculum map for the Electrical Engineering program can be found on the program's web page on the Oregon Tech website.
+The curriculum map for the Electrical Engineering program can be found on Oregon Tech Catalog.